- Category: Home

 Our philosophy is firmly rooted in the principle of providing as many options for a clients as possible but understanding that the "right" option in any situation is not always the most advanced option.

 We hope the information in this site will hopefully serve as an introduction to our hospital and our philosophy.

 Important COVID-19 Information for Boronia Veterinary Clinic

-As of Thursday 2nd April, we will be examining pets without their owners.
+We will be examining pets without their owners.
 During consultations vets will communicate with owners by phone.